mcampbell508/package-skeleton/CONTRIBUTING.md

 - **Document any change in behavior** - Make sure the README and any other relevant documentation are kept up-to-date.

+- **Use types over PhpDocBlocks** - Try to declare arguments types and return types, over using unnecessary PhpDocBlocks.

 - **Consider our release cycle** - We try to follow [semver](http://semver.org/).
 Randomly breaking public APIs is not an option.

 - **Create topic branches** - Don't ask us to pull from your master branch.